Logismos/heart_disease_prediction/README.md

 # Heart Disease Prediction
-This project showcases what we learned in our class *Datas Science Algorithms*
+This project showcases what we learned in our class *Data Science Algorithms*